MunGell/Codeigniter-TwitterOAuth/README.md

 Feedback
 --------

-Library related issues should be send to [official issue tracker](https://github.com/abraham/twitteroauth/issues).
+Library related issues should be sent to [official issue tracker](https://github.com/abraham/twitteroauth/issues).

 Any other questions are welcome [here](https://github.com/MunGell/Codeigniter-TwitterOAuth/issues).